abboudl/Chik-p/0-Initial-Setup-Stage/readme.md

 ### **Step #1: Create a Service Account for the CTF Infrastructure Project.**

 - This account will be used to provision cloud resources (such as Google Compute Engine VMs) programmatically.
+- Go back to the Google Cloud Console
 - Search for **"Service Accounts"** in the Search Bar of the Google Cloud Console.
   - Fill in the form with the following parameters:
     - **Service Account Name**: ctf-infra-manager